Txbish/Mini-Messageboard/README.md

 - Modify `public/styles.css` to change colors, fonts, or layout
 - The current theme uses a purple gradient with glassmorphism effects

+### Database

+- Messages are now stored persistently in PostgreSQL
+- Modify `db/queries.js` to add new database operations
+- Update `db/seed.js` to change the sample data

 ### Adding Features

-- Messages are stored in memory (resets on server restart)
-- Consider adding a database for persistent storage
-- Could add features like message editing, deletion, or user authentication
+Consider adding:

+- Message editing and deletion
+- User authentication
+- Message categories or tags
+- Search functionality
+- Pagination for large numbers of messages

 ## Development